 Today's students will be the leaders that will solve the problems of today and tomorrow.
 Sycamore is a prime example of institutional evolution and a story of response to a need.
 Our work will never be complete.

+If Sycamore School is to be closed due to extreme weather conditions, announcements to parents will be sent to home and cell phones via the school’s automated alert system.
 Announcements will also be made on local TV and radio stations and their websites.
 Closings will also be posted on the Sycamore School social media (Facebook and Twitter) feeds.
 We will also post information on this sycamoreschool.org